-B 11 A ORIENTATION AND MOBILITY
+B 11 (A) ORIENTATION AND MOBILITY

-Course Code: B 11 (a) Contact Hours: 60 Credits: 03 Notional Hours: 30
+Course Code: B 11 (A) Credits: 03

 Movement with independence in the environment has been stated to be one of the major challenges of vision loss.
 In order to facilitate their meaningful empowerment, therefore, it is necessary to provide students with visual impairment skills and techniques which enable them to cope with these challenges.
 Developments, especially during and after World War II, have led to the emergence of a large variety of such strategies, skills and technologies, which are covered under the discipline titled Orientation and Mobility.